mchepukov/andersen-devops-course/python-flask-app/README.md

 # Homework

-## Need to write python flask app
+## Need to write flask app

 The description of the homework is at the following link - [home task](docs/ansible_assignment.md)

 Basic tasks that need implement:

-- [x] Create basic functionaly of application
+- [x] Create basic functionality of application
   - [x] Add request JSON validation
   - [x] Override processing errors 404 and 403
   - [x] Create different errors for curl or browser requests